 Were You Injured in a Pedestrian Accident?
-Contact Babin Law Now!
+Babin Law May Be Able to Help

-While you focus on healing your wounds, we will take legal action and ensure the fault party compensates you.
-You don't have to worry about our fees as we work on a contingency fee basis.
-It means you don't pay us until we win.
+If you are able to hire an attorney you’ll have more time to focus on healing your wounds.
+Your lawyer will work to get you fair compensation.
+You don’t have to worry about our fees as we work on a contingency fee basis.
+It means you don’t pay us until we win.
 So contact us today for a free initial consultation.